 Jennifer Biddle, Associate Professor, School of Marine Science & Policy and CEOE ADVANCE Fellow

-Clara Chan, Associate Professor, Earth Sciences Department
+Clara Chan, Associate Professor, Diversity Advocate for Earth Sciences Department

 L. Pamela Cook, UD ADVANCE, Associate Dean, College of Engineering (ex-officio)